sagar7993/gatsby-wordpress-typescript-scss-blog/README.md

 This Gatsby starter template uses the [gatsby-plugin-pinterest-twitter-facebook](https://www.gatsbyjs.org/packages/gatsby-plugin-pinterest-twitter-facebook/) plugin to load the following social media widgets.
 No API tokens needed for any of these widgets, and no complicated setup procedure.
 Just plug and play.

+## Reading progress bar

+This Gatsby starter template displays a reading progress bar at the top of each page.
+Feel free to tweak it, hide or show it on certain pages, or remove it altogether if you don't like it.

 - ###### Pinterest
     - Display the `Pin it` button while hovering over any image on your website.